PaintSwap/paintswap-vrf/docs/PaintswapVRFCoordinatorCore.md

-*Emitted when the gas refund after fulfillment fails*
+*Emitted when the excess gas is refunded to the refundee*

 #### Parameters